brbiamafk/treblemusicapp/README.md

 4. `source venv/bin/activate` to activate the virtual environment
 5. `python3 -m pip install --upgrade pip` to update pip
 5. `pip3 install -r requirements.txt` to install python dependencies
-6. `./manage.py rundevserver` to start the app in development mode with hot reloading
+6. `export FLASK_ENV=development` to configure flask to use development mode with hot reloading

-* if any requirememnts are added via `pip3 install *library*` remember to do `pip freeze > requirements.txt` to update this file.
+6. `flask run` to start the server

+* Manage portfolio of content through profile by type